anattadesign/anatta-documentation/docs/src/prismic-integration/documents.md

 ## Import slices

-Import the slices that you want to use for the document(page) you are creating from the slices pool.
+Import the slices by clicking on the slice from the slice list that you want to use for the document(page) you are creating.
+These slices works as an individual components that can be reused across the page.

 <img src='../public/slice-pool-document.png' />

 <div class="block-space"></div>